NWChemEx/TAMM/docs/install.rst

-The prerequisites needed to build this repository can be found
+The prerequisites needed to build this repository can be found :doc:`here <prerequisites>`.

 Build Instructions
 ==================